dawaa/redux-shapeshifter-middleware/README.md

     // If you however would like to deal with the status responses yourself you might
     // want to set this to false and then in the response object from your back-end
     // always provide a `status` property.
+    useOnlyAxiosStatusResponse: true // default is: false
+    // Above would ignore `fallbackToAxiosStatusResponse` and
+    // `customSuccessResponses` if set to true.
+This means that we will use
+    // Axios response object and its status code instead of relying on one
+    // passed to the response.data object, or fallbacking to response.status
+    // if response.data.status is missing.
     useETags: false, // default is: false
 })